CtrlK

 Progressive Disclosure

-Monolithic wall of text with no references to external files.
-Everything — mocking patterns, E2E examples, file organization, CI/CD config, best practices — is inlined in a single massive document.
-Content like mocking patterns, testing patterns, and CI/CD integration could easily be split into separate reference files.
+Monolithic wall of text with no references to external files and no bundle files.
+All content—mocking patterns, test organization, CI/CD config, best practices, common mistakes—is inlined in a single massive document.
+Much of this content (mocking examples, CI/CD yaml, coverage config) should be split into separate reference files.

 1 / 3